Spooktacular Halloween books

 Classic and Gothic Fiction

-Mess with your mind modern day thrillers
+Mind messing modern day thrillers

 Now that we covered a few popular spooky reads of the past what about the more modern contemporary reads that are not too macabre?
 Psychological thrillers seem to be all the rave right now and these recently published ones will keep you on your toes and up at night reading of course!
 These novels just so happen to have the word 'girl' in the title and not on purpose by me.
 The Girl on the Train by Paula Hawkins, Gone Girl by Gillian Flynn, The Girl with a Dragon Tattoo by Stieg Larsson.